PoziWorld/PoziTone/README_en.md

 - To all those who give us life and happiness!
 - To the inspirers and testers of `PoziTone`: Darya, Evgeny, Mel, Nike, Sergey.
+- [UserEcho](https://userecho.com) — for the excellent service, kindness and generosity!
-- Google, Inc. - for all their excellent projects.
+- Google, Inc. — for all their excellent projects.
-- 101.ru - for a chance to listen to music for free and legally.
+- 101.ru — for a chance to listen to music for free and legally.

 Credits